 Instructions

-- In a mixing bowl, whisk together the eggs, caster sugar, salt, and vanilla extract until well combined and slightly frothy.
+- In a mixing bowl, whisk 3 large eggs, 80 g granulated sugar, ¼ tsp sea salt, and 1 tsp vanilla extract until smooth and slightly frothy.

-- Sift in the plain flour and whisk until smooth and free of lumps.
+- Sift in 35 g all-purpose flour and whisk until the batter is smooth with no visible lumps.

-- Arrange the pitted cherries evenly in the prepared baking dish.
+- Arrange the pitted cherries evenly in the prepared baking dish, then gently pour the batter over the top.

-- Bake for 35-40 minutes, or until puffed, golden brown, and just set in the center.
-A toothpick inserted should come out clean.
+- Bake for 35-40 minutes, or until the cherry clafoutis is puffed, lightly golden, and just set in the center.

-- Let cool slightly before serving warm or at room temperature.
+- Let it cool slightly before serving warm or at room temperature.

 Notes